Fall Steelhead Fishing In Michigan: Techniques Guides Use

 For whatever reason, many winter-run steelhead will start entering the river in early fall.

-Fall steelhead fishing in Michigan starts with a combination of summer run steelhead and these early winter run steelhead which can start showing up on some rivers in September and peaks in November.
+Michigan fall steelhead fishing starts with a combination of summer-run steelhead and early winter-run steelhead, which can start showing up on some rivers in September and peaks in November.

 Michigan Fall Steelhead Season